Photo from Unsplash

 Morning

-The reed is spongy and hollow, and even so is a hypocrite; there is no substance or stability in him.
-It is shaken to and fro in every wind—just as formalists yield to every influence.
-For this reason the reed is not broken by the tempest, neither are hypocrites troubled with persecution.
+The reed is spongy and hollow, and so is the hypocrite; there is no substance or stability in him.
+Like a reed, which bends with every wind, formalists are swayed by every influence.
+Because of this, the reed isn’t broken by the storm, and likewise, hypocrites are often spared from the trials and persecution that test true faith.

-I would not willingly be a deceiver or be deceived; perhaps the text for this day may help me to try myself whether I be a hypocrite or not.
+I would not willingly deceive myself or others.
+Perhaps today’s text will help me examine my own heart to see if I am a hypocrite or not.

-Is this my case?
-Do I only serve God when I am in good company, or when religion is profitable and respectable?
-Do I love the Lord only when temporal comforts are received from His hands?
-If so I am a base hypocrite, and like the withering reed—I shall perish when death deprives me of outward joys.
+Is this true of me?
+Do I serve God only when I am in good company, or when being religious brings me respect and comfort?
+Do I love the Lord only when He blesses me with outward comforts?
+If so, I am a hypocrite, like the reed that withers when it’s cut off from the things it relies on.
+I will perish when death deprives me of worldly joys.

 Evening

 “Jehovah shall guide you.”
-Not an angel but JEHOVAH Himself shall guide you.
-Moses said, “If Your presence does not go with me—carry us not up hence.”
-Christian, God has not left you in your earthly pilgrimage to an angel’s guidance—He Himself leads the van.
-You may not see the cloudy, fiery pillar but Jehovah will never forsake you.
+Not an angel, but Jehovah Himself will guide you.
+Moses once said, “If Your presence does not go with us, do not send us up from here.”
+Christian, God has not left you to be guided by an angel in your earthly journey—He Himself leads you.
+You may not see the pillar of cloud by day or the pillar of fire by night, but rest assured, Jehovah will never forsake you.

-Notice the word shall, “Jehovah shall guide you.”
+Notice the word shall—“Jehovah shall guide you.”
 How certain this makes it!
-How sure it is that God will not forsake us!
-His precious “shalls” and “wills” are better than men’s oaths.
-“I will never leave you, nor forsake you.”
+God will not fail to be your guide.
+His promises—His "shalls" and "wills"—are more reliable than the most solemn oaths of men.
+He has said, “I will never leave you nor forsake you.”